VolodymyrTabarkevych/PostsPublicApi/README.md

 App functionality

-App loads data with pagination from https://gorest.co.in/public-api/posts, save to local database and show it via RecyclerView.
+App loads data with pagination from https://gorest.co.in/public-api/posts, saves to local database and shows it via RecyclerView.